vowstar/k210-linux-nommu/linux-kernel/Documentation/filesystems/fsverity.rst

       retrofit existing filesystems with new consistency mechanisms.
       Data journalling is available on ext4, but is very slow.

-    - Rebuilding the the Merkle tree after every write, which would be extremely inefficient.
+    - Rebuilding the Merkle tree after every write, which would be extremely inefficient.
 Alternatively, a different authenticated dictionary structure such as an "authenticated skiplist" could be used.
 However, this would be far more complex.